 - Urticaria (hives or itchy welts)

 - Asthma (airway problems, such as shortness of breath, coughing, wheezing)

 Call 911 immediately if the victim has a reaction to an allergen and experiences trouble breathing or has a history of airway swelling (anaphylaxis).

 Persistent allergy symptoms can be treated by a nasal steroid spray.
 For intermittent symptoms, take an over-the-counter, non-sedating allergy medicine such as loratadine or cetirizine.

 Relief starts with expert diagnosis and treatment from CHI Health.
-Schedule an appointment with your Primary Care providers or Visit with a Virtual Care health care provider on the phone or online for help with your symptoms.
+Schedule an appointment with your Primary Care or ENT provider or visit with a Virtual Care health care provider on the phone or online for help with your symptoms.